Links per chapter of the IoT book

 This page is all about links to web-pages.
 It will be updated at intervals.

-The chapters of the book includes links, but also references to books.
+The chapters of the book include links, but also references to books.

 Links related to Operating Systems